 Each chosen association will be required to provide at least 15 volunteers for program sales.

 Each participating group keeps 100 percent of proceeds; no game tickets will be provided.

 Avalanche for a Day recognizes inspirational kids in our community.
 The program encourages kids to continually strive for improvement and excellence in their school or community by offering a unique experience.
-Selected candidates will receive a visit to an Avs practice, premiere game tickets and in-game recognition.
+Selected candidates will receive a visit from Avalanche celebrities, team merchandise and online recognition.
 Candidates are chosen by their ability to inspire others, as well as their efforts to demonstrate a positive attitude facing hardships, remarkable commitment to improve their community, or extraordinary dedication to academics.